ghent360/PrntrBoard/README.md

 Generic shortcuts I don't plan to improve:
 ------
   + ~~5V power supply is external.
 These are available from various resellers and fairly cheap - less than $1.
 No need to waste board layout space and component count.~~ (this has beed addresses with the new NUCLEO-64 compatible daugherboard)
   + Heated bed MOSFET - large heated beds consume a lot of power and it is challenging to provision the design for > 20A current (there is simply not enough copper space on the board to support this current).
 External heated bed MOSFETs are very affordable < $10 and support 20A-40A with no issues.
-If you have large bet use one.
+If you have large heated bed - use external MOSFET or SSR.

 Details
 ------